Correct-Syntax/correct-syntax.github.io/content/colophon.md

 layout: "static-page"
 ---

 Wondering how this site is built?
-I used a very simple tech stack for this simple, minimalistic site.
+It's a very simple tech stack for this simple, minimalistic site.

 - [Hugo](https://gohugo.io) - the static site generator used to, well.. generate the site.
 - [Tailwindcss](https://tailwindcss.com/) - used for the utility-first CSS approach, with bits of my own custom CSS added.